NannyML/nannyml/docs/tutorials/performance_estimation.rst

 .. image:: ../_static/tutorial-perf-est-guide-analysis-f1.svg

-Let's describe each element of the plot:

-* The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
-Thick squared point marker indicates the middle of this period.

-* The solid, low-saturated purple line *behind* indicates the confidence band.

-* The red horizontal dashed lines show upper and lower thresholds.

-* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red, low-saturated background in the whole width of the relevant chunk.
-This is additionally indicated by a red point marker in the middle of the chunk.

-Description of tabular results above explains how the confidence bands and thresholds are calculated.
-Additional information is shown in the hover (these are interactive plots).

-To get a better context let's additionally plot estimation of performance on *analysis* data together with calculated performance on reference period (where the target was available).
+To get a better context let's also plot estimation of performance on analysis data together with calculated performance on the reference period (where the target was available).

+* The right-hand side of the plot shows the estimated performance for the analysis period, as before.

+* The purple dashed vertical line splits the reference and analysis periods.

+* On the left-hand side of the line, the actual model performance (not estimation!) is plotted with a solid light blue line.
+This facilitates comparison of the estimation against the reference period, and sets expectations on the variability of the performance.

 .. code-block:: python